 - Touchpoint Contribution: Which activities are generating the most brand experience, and which connect most effectively among the sustainability citizen typologies?

-In this example the brand can establish a number of very useful facts:
+In this example the brand can establish a number of key facts:

 Sustainability Impact: How is my brand performing in delivering its sustainability narrative to consumers?
 Which sustainability initiatives are driving this most effectively?